Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Introduction

-The rest of the paper is organized as follows.
-In Sec.~\ref{sec:prob}, we explain the experimental setup and formulate the mathematical problem in detail.
-While the solved mathematical problem is inspired by rotational scanning atomic force microscopy, the presented controller can be implemented in any experiments with a similar mathematical model.
-In Sec.~\ref{subsec:cont}, we present the construction of our controller and analyze the stability questions.
-Here, we also show a numerical simulation of the closed-loop system, which proves that the controller can successfully achieve the goal.
-Since the controller is a linear time-invariant system, Sec.~\ref{sec:block_scheme} depicts the block diagram of the controller and the frequency response.
-Sec.~\ref{sec:infinite} is devoted to the most general controller version with infinite harmonics.
-Here, we discussed the pros and cons of the infinite harmonic number in the controller.
-Finally, we end up with the discussion and conclusions in Sec.~\ref{sec:conc}.
-Various time-demanding derivations are moved to the Appendix.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:prob} we explain the experimental setup and formulate a mathematical problem in detail.
+While the solved mathematical problem is inspired by rotational scanning AFM, the presented controller can be implemented in any experiment with a similar mathematical model.
+In Section~\ref{subsec:cont} we describe the construction of our controller and analyze the stability questions.
+We also show a numerical simulation of the closed-loop system, which proves that the controller can successfully achieve this goal.
+Because the controller is a linear time-invariant system, Section~\ref{sec:block_scheme} presents the block diagram of the controller and the frequency response.
+Section~\ref{sec:infinite} is devoted to the most general version of the controller with infinite harmonics.
+Here, we discuss the advantages and disadvantages of an infinite harmonic number in the controller.
+Finally, we summarize the findings in Section~\ref{sec:conc}.
+Various time-demanding derivations have been moved to the appendices.